diffpy/diffpy.github.io/products/pythonpackages.rst

 This is a complete list of all Python packages developed by the DiffPy team.
 For more information about a specific package, follow the link to the corresponding github page.
-With the exception of PDFfit2 all of the packages listed below are bundled in the `DiffPy-CMI
+With the exception of PDFfit2 all of the packages listed below are bundled in the |DiffPyCMI| release.
-<diffpycmi/index.html>`_ release.

 ======================      ============================================
 Module                      Description